i-shubham-tech/Interview-preperation/Node-JS.md

 ---

-## 🗄️ 8.
-RESTful APIs
+## 8. RESTful APIs

 ### 🌐 What is REST API?

-A REST API is a way for the client and server to communicate using standard HTTP methods (GET, POST, PUT, DELETE), where each resource is identified by a URL, enabling simple, stateless, and structured data exchange.
+A REST API is a way for the client and server to communicate using standard HTTP methods (GET, POST, PUT, DELETE), where each resource is identified by a URL

-> 🧠 In short: REST APIs make data exchange simple, stateless, and scalable.
+Enable
+-simple
+-stateless
+-structured data exchange

 ### ⚙️ CRUD Operations with HTTP Methods